Theme Data

 // Somewhere in your appShadSelect<String>( initialValue: 'slate', maxHeight: 200, options: shadThemeColors.map( (option) => ShadOption( value: option, child: Text( option.capitalizeFirst(), ), ), ), selectedOptionBuilder: (context, value) { return Text(value.capitalizeFirst()); }, onChanged: (value) { // rebuild the app using your state management solution },),

-For example I’m using solidart as state management, here it is the example code used to rebuild the app widget when the user changes the theme mode. https://docs.page/nank1ro/solidart/examples/toggle-theme
+For example I’m using solidart as state management, here it is the example code used to rebuild the app widget when the user changes the theme mode.
+Check the “Toggle Theme” example at https://solidart.mariuti.com/examples

 The same can be done for the color scheme, using a Signal<String>()